 Large dogs might have the opposite problem of feeling restricted or struggling with sagging areas, if they have an unusual or giant frame.
 Plus, with a larger frame, you might want the option of a little extra control when you need it - to make sure you are both safe.

-For this reason often the Huskimo range can do the trick.
+For this reason often the 4Pooch or Huskimo range can do the trick.
 With sizes up to XL, an extra handle and dual lead attachment points for front or rear lead clipping - they deliver optimal control.
 Adjustable at the neck and chest, you’ll be able to customise the fit to your dog’s frame for comfort too.

 If you want something that will keep up with you and your dog on adventures and athletic pursuits, you'll need a hard wearing and comfortable harness that’s weather resistant.